Product Roadmap for SaaS: Everything you Need to Know

 There are many different tools and formats to build a roadmap.
 But if you’re looking for a quick and easy-to-use solution, think of Beamer.
 Beamer is a suite of tools that includes a changelog, Net Promoter Score surveys, and now roadmaps too!
 You can create your own in a matter of minutes without any coding.

-With Beamer Roadmaps, you can forget about building or coding and focus on managing your updates, adding new ones, and gathering inputs.
+With Beamer Roadmaps, you can forget about building or coding and focus on managing your updates, adding new ones, and gathering feature requests.
 Your users or team can vote for their favorite updates, letting you know what they are more excited about.
 And that leads us directly to the next section…

 How to look for roadmap inputs?